groue/GRMustache/Guides/protected_contexts.md

 print digits        # NameError: "name 'digits' is not defined"
 ```

-In python, you need to provide the full path to an object inside a module, or you get an error.
+In Python, you need to provide the full path to an object inside a module, or you get an error.
 With GRMustache, access to objects inside protected objects is similar.
 Deep protected objects must be accessed via their full path:

 `Document.mustache`